-I’ve quoted Steven Brill who authored the Time Magazine article on American healthcare costs, that I understand at 36 pages is the longest article in the magazine’s history.
+I’ve quoted Steven Brill who authored the Time Magazine article on American healthcare costs, which I understand at 36 pages is the longest article in the magazine’s history.

-I thought he was really good at identifying the problems, although he was really poor on proposing the solutions.
+I thought he was really good at identifying the problems, although he was really poor at proposing the solutions.
 I think in the end, he really wimped out on what should be done.

 We have a microcosm of what Brill is describing right here on San Juan Island.
-But we’re having an effective local grass roots response.
-A retired hospital administrator with 40 years’ experience is leading our effort to make our critical access hopsital and clinic more accountable to the community for access to affordable health care.
+But we’re having an effective local grassroots response.
+A retired hospital administrator with 40 years’ experience is leading our effort to make our critical access hospital and clinic more accountable to the community for access to affordable health care.